Workers’ Compensation for Injured Nurses

 Work With a Philadelphia Workers’ Compensation Lawyer Who Understands the Impact of Nursing Injuries

 Nurses deserve our respect and our love – and then they are injured, they deserve the right to recover without fear of being unable to pay their bills.
-At Larry Pitt & Associates, you’ll work with a dedicated Philadelphia workers’ compensation lawyer who can help you when you need help the most.
-To schedule a free initial consultation at one of our offices, please call 1-888-748-8529 or fill out our contact form.
+At Larry Pitt & Associates, P.C., you’ll work with a dedicated Philadelphia workers’ compensation lawyer who can help you when you need help the most.
+To schedule a free initial consultation at one of our offices, please call 888-PITT-LAW or fill out our contact form.
 We are proud to serve clients in Berks County, Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County.